Doe-P/Doe-P/README.md

 ## 🚀 About Me
-I'm a front-end and mobile app developer...
+I'm a front-end and mobile app developer at AiF Group in Vientaine, Laos

 ## 🛠 Skills